gngdb/pytorch-acdc/README.md

-While this is a fork of [torch-dct](https://github.com/zh217/torch-dct), this repository was used to run a small investigation into whether [ACDC layers][acdc] can be used in convolutional layers.
+Originally a fork of [torch-dct](https://github.com/zh217/torch-dct), this repository was used to run a small investigation into whether [ACDC layers][acdc] can be used in convolutional layers.

 Initially, this was just because we saw that someone had implemented DCTs